Botswana probes deaths of two people who took AstraZeneca shot

 The two people who died had taken the shots made in India.

-AstraZeneca and the SII did not immediately respond to requests for comment from Reuters.
+AstraZeneca declined comment.
+The SII did not respond to a request for comment.
 Botswana’s health ministry did not say how the people died.

 “The ministry has referred the matter to the regulator being BOMRA for immediate investigation.
 It is expected that BOMRA investigation will seek to establish the cause of two deaths as well as whether they are in any way linked to the COVID vaccine which was administered,” the statement read.